United States Steel (NYSE:X) Coverage Initiated at StockNews.com

-Stock analysts at StockNews.com began coverage on shares of United States Steel (NYSE:X – Get Free Report) in a note issued to investors on Wednesday.
-The brokerage set a “hold” rating on the basic materials company’s stock.
+Stock analysts at StockNews.com began coverage on shares of United States Steel (NYSE:X – Get Free Report) in a report released on Thursday.
+The firm set a “hold” rating on the basic materials company’s stock.

-A number of other analysts have also weighed in on the company.
-JPMorgan Chase & Co. initiated coverage on United States Steel in a research note on Friday, January 12th.
-They issued a “neutral” rating and a $52.00 target price for the company.
-Argus cut United States Steel from a “buy” rating to a “hold” rating in a research note on Friday, November 3rd.
-Barclays lowered their price target on United States Steel from $32.00 to $31.00 and set an “equal weight” rating on the stock in a research report on Wednesday, November 1st.
-Royal Bank of Canada decreased their target price on United States Steel from $34.00 to $33.00 and set a “sector perform” rating on the stock in a report on Tuesday, October 31st.
-Finally, Morgan Stanley upgraded United States Steel from an “equal weight” rating to an “overweight” rating and upped their price objective for the stock from $25.00 to $40.00 in a research report on Monday, October 2nd.
-Two research analysts have rated the stock with a sell rating, eight have given a hold rating and one has assigned a buy rating to the company.
-Based on data from MarketBeat, the stock presently has an average rating of “Hold” and an average price target of $31.00.
+Several other brokerages also recently commented on X. Barclays cut their price objective on shares of United States Steel from $32.00 to $31.00 and set an “equal weight” rating on the stock in a research report on Wednesday, November 1st.
+Argus downgraded shares of United States Steel from a “buy” rating to a “hold” rating in a research report on Friday, November 3rd.
+JPMorgan Chase & Co. initiated coverage on shares of United States Steel in a research report on Friday, January 12th.
+They set a “neutral” rating and a $52.00 price objective on the stock.
+Finally, Royal Bank of Canada cut their price objective on shares of United States Steel from $34.00 to $33.00 and set a “sector perform” rating on the stock in a research report on Tuesday, October 31st.
+Two analysts have rated the stock with a sell rating, eight have assigned a hold rating and one has given a buy rating to the company’s stock.
+According to MarketBeat.com, the company currently has an average rating of “Hold” and an average price target of $31.00.

-In related news, SVP Daniel R. Brown sold 5,000 shares of United States Steel stock in a transaction on Friday, November 24th.
-The stock was sold at an average price of $35.00, for a total transaction of $175,000.00.
-Following the sale, the senior vice president now directly owns 91,968 shares in the company, valued at $3,218,880.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In related news, CEO David B. Burritt sold 252,458 shares of the business’s stock in a transaction dated Monday, December 18th.
+In other news, SVP Daniel R. Brown sold 5,000 shares of the stock in a transaction that occurred on Friday, November 24th.
+The shares were sold at an average price of $35.00, for a total value of $175,000.00.
+Following the transaction, the senior vice president now owns 91,968 shares in the company, valued at approximately $3,218,880.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+In other news, SVP Daniel R. Brown sold 5,000 shares of the stock in a transaction that occurred on Friday, November 24th.
+The shares were sold at an average price of $35.00, for a total value of $175,000.00.
+Following the transaction, the senior vice president now owns 91,968 shares in the company, valued at approximately $3,218,880.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO David B. Burritt sold 252,458 shares of the stock in a transaction that occurred on Monday, December 18th.
 The stock was sold at an average price of $50.01, for a total transaction of $12,625,424.58.
-Following the completion of the transaction, the chief executive officer now directly owns 581,609 shares in the company, valued at $29,086,266.09.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-Also, SVP Daniel R. Brown sold 5,000 shares of United States Steel stock in a transaction dated Friday, November 24th.
-The stock was sold at an average price of $35.00, for a total value of $175,000.00.
-Following the sale, the senior vice president now directly owns 91,968 shares of the company’s stock, valued at approximately $3,218,880.
+Following the completion of the transaction, the chief executive officer now owns 581,609 shares in the company, valued at approximately $29,086,266.09.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 262,458 shares of company stock worth $13,049,275.
-0.98% of the stock is owned by company insiders.
+Insiders have sold a total of 262,458 shares of company stock valued at $13,049,275 in the last 90 days.
+0.98% of the stock is currently owned by insiders.

 Institutional Inflows and Outflows